esverd/Joplin-Auto-Appender/completed-mover/README.md

 3. The snippet is removed from the source note, a header is added, and everything is prepended to the completed note.
 4. Focus returns to the editor with the cursor positioned where the snippet was cut.

+## Rich Text Heads-up
+- The plugin prefers the Markdown editor for best fidelity.
+When you run it from the rich text/TinyMCE editor we transparently copy content via HTML commands, and most selections work fine.
+- Complex layouts such as tables or other rich widgets sometimes fail to transfer cleanly in rich text because TinyMCE doesn’t always report the change back to the note body.
+When that happens, switch to the Markdown editor, make the move there, and the content will be captured correctly.

 ## Development
 ```bash
 cd completed-mover